ardaakman/genailocal/README.md

 Users can get an LLM completion on any application, by starting a session with "#//" keys, writing a prompt, and triggering a completion with the `control` key.

 ThirdEye is designed with privacy at heart, able to be modified to run only locally on device.

+UPD: this app won the 2nd place in the [AGI house hackathon](https://agihouse.ai/) on 9/7/24